-Jack Sussman was promoted to the newly-created position of Executive Vice President, Specials, Music and Live Events, CBS Entertainment in March 2006.
+Jack Sussman was promoted to Executive Vice President, Specials, Music and Live Events, CBS Entertainment in March 2006.
 He reports to Nina Tassler, Chairman, CBS Entertainment.

-In this expanded position, Sussman, who has been head of CBS specials since 1998, also serves as the Network's chief liaison to the music industry, working with managers, recording artists, record labels and music suppliers to identify new and established performers whose music or personal appearances can be integrated into the Network's primetime series, movies, specials and live events.
-Sussman also works with CBS's Interactive division to identify music-related content for wireless and the Internet.
+In his position, Sussman, who has been head of CBS specials since 1998, serves as the Network's chief liaison to the music industry, working with managers, recording artists, record labels and music suppliers to identify new and established performers whose music or personal appearances can be integrated into the Network's primetime series, movies, specials and live events.
+Sussman also works with CBS's interactive division to identify music-related content for wireless and the Internet.

-While at CBS, Sussman has spearheaded successful specials featuring some of contemporary music's top stars in their first network television special, including Celine Dion, Shania Twain, Ricky Martin, Faith Hill, Garth Brooks, Elton John and Tina Turner.
+While at CBS, Sussman has spearheaded successful specials featuring some of contemporary music's top stars in their first network television special, including Celine Dion, Shania Twain, Ricky Martin, Faith Hill, Garth Brooks, Elton John, Tina Turner, “The Beatles: The Night That Changed America” and, most recently, “Stevie Wonder: Songs in the Key of Life—An All-Star Tribute.”

 From 1996-1997, Sussman was Vice President, Head of Programming for MTV Latin America, responsible for production and original programming, development, music programming, scheduling, talent and artist relations, news and on-air promotion.

-As an executive producer/producer, his credits include “The VHI Honors,” the live concert series “Centerstage,” “Paul McCartney at the Hollywood Bowl,” “MTV Latin America: MTV Unplugged,” “Conversations with The Rolling Stones,” “Amnesty International Conspiracy of Hope Tour” and “Stand Up Spotlight.”
+As an executive producer/producer, his credits include “The VH1 Honors,” the live concert series “Centerstage,” “Paul McCartney at the Hollywood Bowl,” “MTV Latin America: MTV Unplugged,” “Conversations with The Rolling Stones,” “Amnesty International Conspiracy of Hope Tour” and “Stand Up Spotlight.”

-Sussman is a graduate of the University of North Carolina, Chapel Hill (B.A., radio, television and motion pictures).
+Sussman is a graduate of the University of North Carolina, Chapel Hill, with a B.A. in radio, television and motion pictures.